-Students who have completed their requirements for a credential (e.g. certificate, diploma, or associate degree) are eligible to take part in the Convocation ceremony held each spring.
-Students will receive a Letter of Achievement at the ceremony.
+Students who have completed their Students who have completed their requirements for a credential (e.g. certificate, diploma, or associate degree) are eligible to take part in the Convocation ceremony held each spring.
 To attend, students are required to complete an application to attend the Convocation ceremony.
 See Communications Services for details.
 Students are encouraged to attend this celebration of their achievement.